jersou/clite-parser/README.md

 Probably inspired by:

 - [Bash-utils](https://github.com/jersou/bash-utils#principes) : run bash
-  function from CLI with `utils:run "$@"`, I created 4 years before cli-from,
+  function from CLI with `utils:run "$@"`, I created 4 years before clinfer,
-- and by [Clap](https://github.com/clap-rs/clap) (with the derive feature) after the development of [mouse-actions](https://github.com/jersou/mouse-actions) (one year before cli-from) : deserialize options from CLI to struct.
+- and by [Clap](https://github.com/clap-rs/clap) (with the derive feature) after the development of [mouse-actions](https://github.com/jersou/mouse-actions) (one year before clinfer) : deserialize options from CLI to struct.

 Note: I have only recently discovered (May 2026) other projects sharing the same concept.